Osprey Eja 58

 See the Women's Osprey Eja 58 See the Men's Osprey Exos 58

 A pack specialist through and through, Osprey is known for their fully featured and comfort-oriented designs for everything from day hiking to week-long backpacking trips.
 Many of their high-capacity haulers check in at well over 4 pounds with robust suspension systems and a range of storage, but the Eja (and men’s Exos) appeals to the fast-and-light crowd with a simplified design and lighter weight.
 We’ve tested various iterations of these packs over the years, and the most recent Eja strikes us as a wonderful combination of comfort, ventilation, and features in an ultralight package.
 Below are our thoughts on the Osprey Eja 58’s overall performance.
-To see how it stacks up, see our articles on the best backpacking packs and the best ultralight backpacks.
+To see how it stacks up, see our articles on the best backpacking packs, women's backpacking packs, and the best ultralight backpacks.

 Table of Contents

 - Build Quality and Durability

 Ultralight backpacks run the gamut from frameless designs with minimal padding to supportive haulers with carrying comfort on par with traditional models.
 The Osprey Eja 58 epitomizes the latter, with a sturdy internal frame that eliminates sagging, padded mesh in the harness and backpanel, and a wide hipbelt that spreads out the load with minimal pressure points.
 In fact, compared to most ultralight packs I’ve tested—including the Granite Gear Crown2, ULA Circuit, and Gregory Facet—the Eja provides the highest levels of comfort and support up to its 30- to 35-pound load limit.